rizqidjamaluddin/Gatekeeper/README.md

 $gatekeeper->iAm(Auth::user());
 ```

-If you don't use `iAm`, or you give it null, or assumes the user is a guest.
+If you don't use `iAm`, or you give it null, it assumes the user is a guest.

 Now it's just a matter of asking Gatekeeper nicely.
 These methods are chainable, so you can do this: